hannes-marais/innovation-algebra/README.md

 - **Brainstorming**
 - **Mind mapping**

-and whatever others you can think of.
+and whatever else you can think of.

 0. **SCAMPER** is an acronym that stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
 It is a creative problem-solving and brainstorming technique used to generate innovative ideas for products, services, or processes. .